rackerlabs/rackspace-how-to/content/cloud-servers/create-a-site-to-site-ipsec-vpn-connection-between-vyatta-and-fortigate.md

 ---

-This article shows you how to create a site-to-site Internet Protocol Security (IPsec) virtual private network (VPN) connection between Vyatta&reg; router (Rackspace) and FortiGate&reg; by using a Dynamic Domain Name System (DNS) name.
+This article shows you how to create a site-to-site Internet Protocol Security (IPsec) virtual private network (VPN) connection between a Vyatta&reg; router (Rackspace) and FortiGate&reg; by using a dynamic Domain Name System (DDNS) name.
 Configuring an IPsec VPN between two end points typically requires a static Internet Protocol (IP) address on both ends.
-However, the Vyatta server appliance has an option to configure a dynamic DNS (DDNS) name to configure a VPN.
+However, the Vyatta server appliance has an option to configure a DDNS name to configure a VPN.

 The following table shows the left side as point A (the Rackspace Vyatta